TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Do you like to look good outdoors, but worry about the environmental impact of your fashion choices?

 I'm fortunate enough to live in a sunny climate, so I spend a lot of time doing outdoor activities.
-That means I need sustainable sunglasses that offer great UV protection, look cool, won't break, and don't add to plastic pollution.
+That means I needed to research and test the best sustainable sunglasses that offer great UV protection, don't break, and don't add to plastic pollution.

 In this article, I'll guide you through how to choose sunglasses that positively impact the world around us.
-I'll also review some top brands that offer safe, stylish, and long-lasting shades for men and women...
+I'll also review some top brands that offer safe, stylish, and long-lasting shades for men, women, and kids...

 ✔ Premium Biodegradable Acetate